 Helping People Drive.® Changing Lives.℠ Since 1996.

 CarHop opened its first dealership in Lincoln, NE in 1996.
 Since then we have continued to grow by helping good people with poor or no credit get dependable transportation.
-Today, we have locations in more than a dozen states and help our customers drive more than 40 million miles each month.
+Today, we have locations in 15 states and help our customers drive more than 40 million miles each month.

 The following information concerning the Buy-Here, Pay-Here industry, how CarHop does business, and who our customers are is intended to provide a perspective on CarHop’s place in the industry and how we work on behalf of our most valued asset… our customers.